SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/expenses.md

 slug: /alincome/expenses
 ---

-The `ALExpenseList` is a class that lets you ask a user about many different types of expenses in a simple way.
+The `ALExpenseList` is a class that lets you ask a user about their different expenses in a simple way.

 ## Guiding Philosophy

-Certain financial forms ask for a person's expenses, as a proof of hardship or burden.
+Certain court forms ask for a person's expenses as a proof of hardship or burden.
-In designing these questions, we tried to balance the number of questions a user needs to answer with detailed enough descriptions of expenses, so the user isn't burdened, but also doesn't forget to list any significant expenses they would have that could prove financial burden.
+In designing this feature, we tried to reduce the number of questions a user needs to answer while still asking for specific enough expenses.
+We don't want to burden the user, but also doesn't want the user forget to list any significant expenses they would have that could prove financial burden.

-What expenses you want to ask about by default will depend on your community's needs.
+What expenses you want to initially ask about will depend on your community's needs.
-For example, if your community lives in northern rural areas, they might have alternative heating needs, like wood or oil, and might not immediately associate those costs with just standard "utilities".
+For example, if your community lives in northern rural areas, they might have alternative heating needs, like wood or oil, and might not immediately associate those costs with standard "utilities".
 If your community is in a flood plain, you might want to include flood insurance as an option.

+## ALExpense

+`ALExpense` is a class that represents an amount that re-occurs periodically, like a monthly utility bill, or weekly grocery expenses.
+It has a few attributes:

+* `expense.value` is the actual amount that is reoccurring.
+For example, someone's rental insurance might always be $50 each month.
+* `expense.times_per_year` is the number of times each year that this amount occurs.
+If someone has to pay their landlord twice a month, `times_per_year` would be 24.
+This value can also be fractional if need be; an expense that only needs to be paid once every two years would have a `times_per_year` of 0.5.
+* `expense.source` is the source, or name, of the expense.
+Food expenses could have a source of `"food"`.
+  * `expense.display_name` is the name of the source that you want to display to the user.
+This helps with multi-lingual interviews, where you can show the user the name of the expense, but your interview logic can still refer to a single canonical language name.
+It also helps add or change additional context to the name that you don't want to write out in your interview logic.
+For example, `expense.source` could be `"medical insurance"`, but `expense.display_name` could be `"Medical Insurance (including health, dental, and vision)"`.

+You won't be using `ALExpense` by itself often though; you'll need a list of expenses from the user, which we'll discuss next.

-## Expenses Tutorial
+## ALExpenseList Tutorial

 Let's make a short interview that just asks for someone's expenses.
 These some pieces of code can be used in longer interviews as well.